inivekin/abosa/abosa.typ

 intensifies in gemstane roots
 o unnerground, that squirm aware, wi wild an luminesced offshoots.
-The skirt o night that drags the floor, seducing dimming lantern's rim, holds all that I cannae ignore, the possibles ootside my whim.
+The fringe o night that drags the floor retreats frae dimming lantern's rim, an wi it, all I can't ignore, the possibles ootside my whim.
 The universe observable
 is stretching oot frae unner me,